sebawita/articles/Intro-to-code-sharing.md

 ### Example summary

-You can find the full example in [Github](https://github.com/TeamMaestro/angular-native-seed/tree/master/src/app/infinite).
+You can find the full example [here](https://github.com/sebawita/angular-native-seed/tree/examples/src/app/infinite).

 Apart from the `InfiniteScrollModule` and multiple `Component declarations`, everything else is done in the same way as in the `LazyCat` example.
 The key lesson from this example is that every time you need to separate any chunk of code into web and NativeScript, just split the source code into two files.